 - Class 2 is charged at £3.45 per week when earnings go above the Lower Profits Threshold, which is currently £12,570

 - Class 4 is charged at 9% on profits between the Lower Profits Limit (£12,570) and the Upper Profits Limit (£50,270), then 2% on profits above £50,270

 National insurance should be paid through Self Assessment by midnight on 31 January after the end of the tax year.
 This means that your NICs for the 2023/24 tax year are due by 31 January 2025.

 Self Assessment for sole traders

-A sole trader is an individual person who is self-employed through their own small business.
-As a sole trader, you must register for Self Assessment, file an annual tax return and pay Income Tax and National Insurance on all taxable income.
+A sole trader is an individual person who is self employed through their own small business.
+As a sole trader, you must register for Self Assessment, file an annual tax return, and pay Income Tax and National Insurance on all taxable income.

 Self Assessment for limited company directors

-Directors must, therefore, register for Self Assessment to report this additional income.
+Directors must, therefore, register for Self Assessment if they receive any additional income that has not been taxed.
 Any personal tax liabilities arising from sources of additional income will be paid through Self Assessment.